project-oak/oak/README.md

     may fail to be invoked).
 No further interactions with the Oak Node are possible after finalization.

--   `oak_invoke: () -> nil`: Invoked when a client interacts with the Oak Node.
+-   `oak_handle_grpc_call: () -> nil`: Invoked when a client interacts with the
-    Each client interaction results in a new invocation of this function, and the Oak VM guarantees that concurrent invocations only invoke `oak_invoke` sequentially, therefore from the point of view of the Oak Node these calls will never overlap in time and each execution of this function has full access to the underlying internal state until it completes.
+    Oak Node over gRPC.
+Each client interaction results in a new invocation of this function, and the Oak VM guarantees that concurrent invocations only invoke it sequentially, therefore from the point of view of the Oak Node these calls will never overlap in time and each execution of this function has full access to the underlying internal state until it completes.
 In the future we may relax some of these restrictions, when we can reason more accurately about the semantics of concurrent invocations, and how they relate to the policy system.

 Each Oak Module may also optionally rely on zero or more of the following **host functions** as